tbjijin/karunya-palliative-care/IMAGE_GUIDE.md

-# Image Placement Guide for Karunya Palliative Care Website
+# Image Placement Guide for Karunya Welfare and Charitable Society Website

 ## 📁 Where to Place Your Images